Griseargiolestes intermedius

 commonly known as an alpine flatwing.

 It is endemic to alpine areas of Victoria and New South Wales, where it inhabits bogs and seepages.

 Griseargiolestes intermedius is a medium-sized damselfly, black-green metallic in colour with pale markings; adults are slightly pruinescent.

 Like other members of the family Argiolestidae, it rests with its wings outspread.

 Griseargiolestes intermedius appears similar to Griseargiolestes griseus, which occurs further north into New South Wales.

+Etymology

+The genus name Griseargiolestes combines the Latin griseus ("grey" or "pearl-grey") with Argiolestes, the name of a related genus.
+It refers to the pale pruinescence seen in this group.

+The species name intermedius is Latin for "intermediate".
+In 1913, Robin Tillyard applied the name intermedius to this form, referring to its intermediate appearance between typical specimens of Argiolestes griseus and the distinct form eboracus.